sojourner-alpha/sojourner-alpha/README.md

-- 👋 hello, world
+👋 hello, world
+🖥️ PC desktop, Mac laptop, Ubuntu Pi build
+⚡ 1/2 of 2 man team based in Minneapolis and Seoul
-- 🌱 building and learning with Cursor + LLMs + databases + websites + web apps
+💭 driven by curiosity, first principles, technology and finance 🎯 focused on critical systems of energy, infrastructure and information 🌱 building and learning with Cursor + LLMs + databases + websites + web apps

-- 🎯 focused on critical systems of energy, infrastructure and information
-- 💭 driven by curiosity, first principles, technology and finance
-- 📫 alpha@sojourninsight.com
-- 📖 substack.com/@sojourninsight and substack.com/@sojournfinance
-- ⚡ 1/2 of 2 man team based in Minneapolis and Seoul
-- ❤️ love, @sojourner-alpha
+❤️ love, @sojourner-alpha

 <!---
 sojourner-alpha/sojourner-alpha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.